 How, when, and why do abrupt changes and ecological regime shifts occur?
 Using the extensive North American pollen record, I am applying and developing techniques to identify abrupt change in vegetation.
+Visit the ACES project website to learn more.
 Specific projects include:

 Conservation in a rapidly changing world:

 We know from the fossil record that ecosystems are constantly in flux.
 However, rates of global change today are unprecedented and, among many negative outcomes, we face the likely possibility of major extinction.
-Paleontology can help to provide context and insight for today’s conservation challenges.
+Deep time records can help to provide context and insight for today’s conservation challenges.

-- Need for a new conservation paradigm?: Generalizable conservation insights from the fossil record: Read the Conservation Paleobiology working group publication in Science here.
+- A new conservation paradigm: Generalizable conservation insights from the fossil record; Read the Conservation Paleobiology working group publication in Science here.

-My paleo research on the Colorado Plateau is designed to 1) expand our knowledge of the Quaternary small vertebrates, a group under-studied in this region; 2) uncover paleo macroecological patterns and relate those to modern systems; 3) develop new techniques for identifying Quaternary small mammals (e.g., Perognathine TRL from Mescal Cave; or geometric morphometrics of Neotoma jaws, a genus with notoriously high interspecific, but extraordinarily low intraspecific morphological variability); and 4) reveal how small mammals have responded to previous episodes of environmental change.
+On-going research on the Colorado Plateau is designed to 1) expand our knowledge of the Quaternary small vertebrates, a group under-studied in this region; 2) uncover macroecological patterns through time; and 3) reveal how mammals have responded to environmental change.

-- Small mammals of southeastern Utah over the last 5ka; new excavations (Stegner 2016, The Holocene)
+- Small mammals of southeastern Utah over the last 5,000 years: new excavations; (Stegner 2016, The Holocene); 2019 Science Moab interview

 - Ecometrics: Mammalian functional group diversity dynamics (Stegner and Holmes 2013, Paleo3)

 - Bears Ears National Monument: this region is an unparalleled resource for studying the history of life on earth since the Permian.
-I conduct fossil surveys, excavations, and small mammal surveys in the Bears Ears.
-I am also an active advocate for resource protection in the Bears Ears.
-Read more on my Teaching and Outreach page.
+Read about on-going paleontological research in this area in Gay et al. (2020)